eurekaclinical/eurekaclinical-i2b2-integration-service/README.md

 ##### PUT `/api/protected/users/{id}`
 Updates the user object with the specified id.
 The User object is passed in as the body of the request.
 Requires the `admin` role.

+##### GET or POST `/api/protected/users/auto`
+Will auto-register the user with this service if there is a user template with `autoAuthorize` equal to `true`, and if the template's `criteria` property is either empty, or the user's CAS attributes satisfy the specified criteria.
+If auto-authorization fails, a 403 status code is returned.

 ### `/api/protected/roles`
 Manages roles for this service.
 It is read-only.